 A substance use disorder is characterized by being a condition in which behavioral, cognitive, and physiological symptoms occur and cause a person to use a substance excessively or illicitly in order to seek relief of the symptoms.

 Dependence upon a drug will lead someone to use it despite the adverse health or emotional effects it can have on the body and the brain.
-In order for a person to be diagnosed with a mild substance use disorder, at least two or three of the 11 below must be present.
-If four or five of the criteria are met, then the disorder is classified as moderate.
-Six or more of the below list is considered a severe substance use disorder.
+A doctor can diagnose an individual with a mild substance use disorder if they present at least two or three of the 11 below symptoms.
+If the individual meets four or five of the criteria, then they classify the disorderas moderate.
+Six or more of the below list are a case of severe substance use disorder.

 - Neglecting duties in order to use the drug